-Unlike traditional coffee, a doppio espresso comes as a much smaller serving and contains a rich, velvety taste that is very distinctive of espresso.
+Unlike traditional coffee, a doppio espresso comes in a much smaller serving and contains a rich, velvety taste that is distinctly characteristic of espresso.

 Where does the term 'doppio espresso' come from?